 9. Stock up on things you like for when you come home with the baby.

-10. There are a lot of things you won’t need, but a few things you won’t be able to live without.
+10. There are a lot of things you won’t need for your newborn, but a few things you won’t be able to live without.

 When it comes to what you actually need for your new baby the list is pretty small.